tarunkhatri/flutter_stetho/README.md

 ### Open Brave

-Pop open Chrome or Chromium, navigate to `brave://inspect`
+Pop open Brave browser, navigate to `brave://inspect`

 You should now see your App appear in the window.